 May 2, 1976 ~ Pop rock sibling outfit the Bee Gees record Rest Your Love On Me at Le Studio, Quebec, Canada ~ Written by Barry Gibb, who also sang lead vocals.
 Produced by the band with Albhy Galuten and Karl Richardson.
 First released as the B-side to Too Much Heaven in November 1978.
 Noted folkie Stephen Stills guests on bass guitar.
 Barry Gibb would later record the song as a duet with Olivia Newton-John for his 1980 After Dark album

-May 2, 1975 ~ Soft rock trio Hamilton Joe Frank & Reynolds release Fallin' In Love, lifted off their album of the same name ~ Up until this point the trio were considered a one-hit-wonder, as their debut single Don't Pull Your Love had reached No.4 on the Billboard Hot 100 yet follow-up singles failed to reach top 40.
+May 2, 1975 ~ Soft rock trio Hamilton Joe Frank & Reynolds release Fallin' In Love, lifted off the album of the same name ~ Up until this point the trio were considered a one-hit-wonder, as their debut single Don't Pull Your Love had reached No.4 on the Billboard Hot 100 yet follow-up singles failed to reach top 40.
 Fallin' In Love, however, would reach the top of the charts, making it their second and final Billboard Hot 100 top 10 hit.
 The song had been written by the band's lead singer Dan Hamilton with his wife Ann Hamilton, the latter later recalling how her husband had trouble coming up with the lyrics for several songs for their upcoming album: “I submitted my ideas for Fallin' In Love, Winners And Losers and Love Is.
 Danny loved the lyrics and I had my first hit record, Fallin' In Love.”
 At the time the band had recently signed with Playboy Records, who insisted they keep their original band name even though Tommy Reynolds had been replaced Alan Dennison

 May 2, 1973 ~ June Marvel Cowen, commonly known as actress, big band singer June Hutton, passed away in Encino, California, USA ~ Sister of singer Ina Ray Hutton.
 Married to arranger Axel Stordahl.
 Joined the Pied Pipers in 1944 replacing Jo Stafford, remaining with the band for six years including on the hit single Dream.
 Has also worked with the Winston Trio, the Quintones, the Sande Williams Band, the Stardusters, and Gordon Macrae ~ Cowen was born in 1919

-May 2, 1972 ~ Singer Bruce Springsteen auditions for Columbia Records, the planned 15-minute session for label executive John Hammond Sr running two hours ~ Springsteen auditioned for Columbia Records, the planned 15 minutes running well over time.
+May 2, 1972 ~ Singer Bruce Springsteen auditions for Columbia Records, the planned 15-minute session for label executive John Hammond Sr running two hours ~ The then-unknown Bruce Springsteen auditioned for Columbia Records, with the planned 15 minutes running well over time.
 Springsteen would record a 14-track demo the following day, and officially sign with the label some five weeks later.
 The singer released his Greetings From Asbury Park NJ debut album in 1973 and remained with the same label throughout his career, selling over 150 million records worldwide

 May 2, 1972 ~ Jazz, R&B, rock & roll bassist, bandleader, arranger, songwriter Doles Dickens passed away in New Jersey, USA ~ Active from the 1930 through the 1960s.
 Worked with Eddie Durham, Buster Smith, Eddie South, the Five Red Caps, Piano Red, Wilbert Harrison, Varetta Dillard, Jimmy Witherspoon, Mahalia Jackson, Bill Haley, and Lavern Baker ~ Dickens was born in 1916